High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$

 Cf. \cite{BrS, Z}.
 An identification of a dominant group requires a separate analysis and is outside the scope of this paper.
-However, we provide a guidance in this direction, via the so-called {\it dominance analysis} based on counting {\it local excitations} of PGSs.
+However, we provide a guidance in this direction, via the so-called {\it dominance analysis} based on counting {\it local excitations} of periodic ground states.
 Such a technique was introduced in \cite{MSS1} for the HC model in $\mathbb{A}_2$. \item[{\bf{(iv)}}] The uniqueness and non-uniqueness of an optimal FP and FT can be examined both analytically and numerically.
 We prove that uniqueness (Class A) occurs for countably many exclusion distances by constructing natural infinite sequences of $D$ for which uniqueness of an optimal FP/FT is valid.
 The construction has a number-theoretical character and is based upon {\it norm equations} in the ring $\bbZ[{\sqrt[6]{-1}}]$.
 (A particular case here is the famous Pell equation.) \item[{\bf{(v)}}] Next, we establish that Class B is also infinite.
 Moreover, we describe all possible patterns of non-uniqueness which can occur along natural infinite sequences of values of $D$.
-As before, it follows from the study of the norm equations in $\bbZ[{\sqrt[6]{-1}}]$. \item[{\bf{(vi)}}] Finally, by developing the construction from paper \cite{K}, we identify all values $D^2$ with sliding.
-See Theorem S in Section 2.2. \end{description}
+As before, it follows from the study of norm equations in $\bbZ[{\sqrt[6]{-1}}]$.

 \item[{\bf{(vi)}}] For all non-sliding values of $D$ we show the existence of a phase transition due to the non-uniqueness of extreme Gibbs measures \cite{Ge}.